Our women's tennis skirts (skorts) are proudly designed and made in NZ for Kiwi women.

 Limited-edition fabrics and styles to give girls pizzazz on court, proudly designed and made in NZ.

-My motto is to “Look good and play good tennis”.
+My motto remains to “Look good and play good tennis” (or whatever activity you're into!)

 LGPG tennis recommends that you are sun smart.
 UPF is the rating system used for apparel in Australia.
 It is similar to the SPF rating that we use in NZ.
 UPF-rating clothing alone will not fully cover you.
 Total UV protection requires a multi-faceted approach: